skillrepos/huggingface/labs.md

 **Purpose: In this lab, we’ll construct a Python program that demonstrates how to use entities from HuggingFace.co to accomplish a meaningful task.**
 </br></br></br>
 1. In this lab, we'll create a program that performs sentiment analysis on movie reviews from the IMDb dataset and summarizes negative reviews.
 It leverages multiple features from Hugging Face, including the datasets library and pre-trained models from the transformers library.
-To start, create a new file for our code.
+To start, back in your codespace or local environment, create a new file for our code.

 ```bash
 code lab2.py